Víctor Manuel Vucetich: Challenges and Continued Achievements (1995–2008)

-Monterrey Glory, National Team, and Final Years (2009–2025)
+Monterrey Glory, National Team, and Final Years (2009–present)

-In the Clausura 2009 tournament, Vucetich was appointed head coach of Monterrey.
-His tenure began strongly, with the team reaching the quarterfinals, and in the subsequent Apertura 2009 season, Monterrey captured the league title by defeating Cruz Azul in the final.
+In the Clausura 2009, Vucetich was appointed head coach of Monterrey.
+His tenure began strongly, with the team reaching the quarterfinals, and in the subsequent Apertura 2009, Monterrey captured the league title by defeating Cruz Azul in the final.

 In the Apertura 2010, Vucetich guided Monterrey to another league championship, overcoming Santos Laguna in the final—his fifth and final domestic league title.
 In the following tournament, he achieved his first international success, winning the CONCACAF Champions League, a feat he repeated in the two subsequent editions.

 In September 2013, Vucetich was appointed manager of the Mexico national team.
 However, after recording one victory and one defeat, he was relieved of his duties the following month.

-In the later stages of his career, Vucetich managed Querétaro, Guadalajara, and Mazatlán, though he was unable to replicate the earlier successes that had established him as one of the most accomplished managers in Mexican football history.
-He announced his retirement in July 2025.
+In the final stage of his career, Vucetich took charge of Querétaro, guiding the team to a Copa México title.
+He later managed Guadalajara, returned to Monterrey for a second spell, and oversaw Mazatlán, though he was unable to reproduce the remarkable achievements that had once established him as one of the most successful coaches in Mexican football history.
+In July 2025, he officially announced his retirement.
+Yet, just a year later, on August 20, 2026, Tigres UANL appointed him sporting director, and he briefly stepped in as interim head coach to guide the squad.